 The start screen contains information about the temperature at the moment.

-During printing, you can only change the temperature and speed, there is no control of airflow and flow.
+During printing, you can only change the temperature and speed.
+There is no control of airflow and flow.
 The rest of the functionality is about the same.

 For both printers, the menu is not very functional.
-The lack of acceleration and jerk settings was disappointing, but if necessary, they can be changed in the slicer at the stage of model preparation.
+The lack of acceleration and jerk settings was disappointing, However, if necessary, they can be changed in the slicer at the stage of model preparation.

 It is also worth noting that Wanhao does not have such useful functions as a filament end sensor and print recovery after a power outage.

-We printed the same models with the same plastics on the Wanhao Duplicator i3 Plus.
-Considering that printers of the same price segment and in general are very similar, the print settings were set as the same as possible.
+We printed the same models with the same materials on the Wanhao Duplicator i3 Plus.
+Considering that the printers are of the same price segment and in general very similar, the print settings were set as the same as possible.
 Only the length and speed of retracts, acceleration with jerks and, in some cases, the location of the model on the table were different.

-Plastic: Tiger3D PLA orange
+Plastic: Hatchbox PLA Orange